Legoless/ViewModelable/README.md

 # Example

-The example below implements a simple view model for a car.
+The example below implements a simple view model for a car, without usage of a specific model object.

 ```swift
 class CarViewModel : ViewModel {